HazyResearch/deepdive/doc/doc/advanced/deepdiveapp.md

 deepdive initdb [TABLE]
 ```

-This command initializes the underlying database configured for the application by creating necessary tables and loading the initial data into them.
+This command initializes the underlying database configured for the application by creating the necessary tables and loading the initial data into them.
 If `TABLE` is not given, it makes sure the following:

 1. The configured database is created.